-- Category 'A' c.64m2 of a linear tree belt. - Category 'B' 5No. trees plus one tree group, 715m2 of tree belts, plus c.80m length of hedging - Category 'C' 14No. trees - 5.3.3 In the design layout, great efforts have been made to retain as much of the perimeter tree vegetation as possible to ensure that this area continues to be screened off from the surrounding residential areas and the remaining parts of the park and to give this area a sense of enclosure.
+- Category 'A' $c.64m^2$ of a linear tree belt. - Category 'B' 5No. trees plus 5No. trees from a tree group, 700m2 of tree belts, plus c.30m x 16m section of hedging - Category 'C' 11No. trees - 5.3.3 In the design layout, great efforts have been made to retain as much of the perimeter tree vegetation as possible to ensure that this area continues to be screened off from the surrounding residential areas and the remaining parts of the park and to give this area a sense of enclosure.